djagaty/JADE_SNOWPULSE_AI_2.O/04-faq-troubleshooting.md

 # FAQ / Troubleshooting

-## Resource Monitor Coverage / Cost Allocation Accuracy shows "No warehouses found," but I have warehouses
+## A warehouse-related health check warns that the app "can't see" my warehouses

-You're missing a required one-time setup grant.
-Run this as `ACCOUNTADMIN`:
+This is expected, self-diagnosing behavior, not a bug — you're missing a required one-time setup grant.
+The warning itself names the exact statement to run; as `ACCOUNTADMIN`:
 ```sql
 GRANT INHERITED CALLER USAGE, MONITOR ON ALL WAREHOUSES IN ACCOUNT TO APPLICATION <app_name>;
 ```
 See step 2 of the [Installation Guide](01-installation-guide.md).
-This is the single most common setup gap — the app's role-scoped session can't see your warehouses at all until this grant exists, and it fails silently rather than with an obvious error.
+This is the single most common setup gap — the app's role-scoped session can't see your warehouses at all until this grant exists.
+Every warehouse-related check (Idle Warehouses, Oversized Warehouses, Auto-suspend Settings, Warehouse Consolidation, Multi-cluster Efficiency, Auto-resume Settings, Warehouse Utilization, Resource Monitor Coverage, and Cost Allocation Accuracy) detects this gap and returns the warning above rather than a silent "no warehouses found" pass — re-run Health Checks after granting.

 ## AI-generated insights or Query Optimizer aren't working